 Your Options for Expedited Processing

-Option #1: Expedited Service
+Option #1: Expedited Service by Mail

-For details and steps on requesting expedited service processing by mail, see our guide: Expedite Passport Renewal – Forms, Fees & Processing Times.
+Need the step-by-step process?
+Check out our guide: Expedite Passport Renewal – Forms, Fees & Processing Times.

 Option #2: In-Person at a Regional Passport Agency